brett9897/brett9897.github.io/_posts/2020-03-26-constrained-types.md

 tags: [Typescript]
 category: FunctionalTypescript
 ---
 Now that we know how to create a simple type.
-Let's look at a contrained type.
+Let's look at a constrained type.

 A constrained type is a type that is checked upon creation to make sure that the value is actually of that type.
 A google example would be an email type.
-We know that an email has a specifc shape based on the specification.
+We know that an email has a specific shape based on the specification.
 When we create a field that is supposed to be an email we make sure that it is a valid email before returning the object.

 I'll show you an example with the `OrderId` that we used in the previous example.
 We are going to assume that an `OrderId` must exist and must be at most 50 characters.